JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7943 days**.

-And here is a just a random fact -  **Dill seeds are so small that approximately 10,000 dill seeds would be required to make an ounce**.
+And here is a just a random fact -  **Canada is the only country not to win a gold medal in the Summer Olympic games while hosting the event**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)